morty802/Intergenerational-Familes-in-King-County/README.md

 ## Project Overview and Business Problem

+Black families face intergenerational challenges, due to systemic oppression that still impacts families today.
+Redlining, racism, discrimination, forced integration and segregation, and divestment has left black communities without the resources they need to survive, thrive, and build wealth.

-Client: National Association for Real Estate Brokers (NAREB) A black led organization that focuses on bringing together the minority professionals in the real estate industry to promote the meaningful exchange of ideas about our business and how best to serve their clientele.
+The client for this project is the National Association for Real Estate Brokers (NAREB) A black led organization that focuses on bringing together the minority professionals in the real estate industry to promote the meaningful exchange of ideas about our business and how best to serve their clientele.
 For this case the clientele will focus on black intergenerational families.
+The audience for this work will focus on black professional real estate brokers, who want to increase the value of homes for black families who want to move into the area.

-How can home renovations increase the estimated value of homes for black families in King County, WA? (specifically focusing on intergenerational homes)
+How can home renovations increase the estimated value of homes in preparation for an influx of black intergenerational families in King County, WA?

 ### Data Preparation and Understanding